XiaoyuSun-1/BIDS-I2DB/README.md

 ## Acknowledgments
-BIDS@I2DB Summer Research Internship, Institute for Informatics, Data Science & Biostatistics, Washington University School of Medicine.
-All members from the CausAI lab.
+I gratefully acknowledge BIDS@I2DB Summer Research Internship, Institute for Informatics, Data Science & Biostatistics, Washington University School of Medicine for the oppotuniry.
+And all members from the CausAI lab for guidiance and supports.